What to do if you accidentally took your seizure medication twice

 • Breathing difficulties

-Meds: Why might a seizure medication now work for you?
+Medicine: Why might a seizure medication not work for you?

 Accidentally double dosing on seizure medication is an easy mistake to make.
-You might simply have forgotten you’d already taken the drug, so took two doses within a couple of hours of each other.
-Or perhaps you’re on a new form of your meds (such as switching from pills to syrups), so you took more than necessary as you weren’t so familiar with the quantities.
+You might simply have forgotten you’d already taken your medicine, so you took two doses within a couple of hours of each other.
+Or perhaps you’re on a new form of treatment (such as switching from pills to syrups), so you took more than necessary as you weren’t so familiar with the quantities.
+If this is the case, refer to your medication instructions and speak to your doctor with any questions that you have.

-A good way to avoid accidentally taking your seizure medication twice is to use a seizure diary app.
-With Epsy, you can record each time you took your meds, and double check later on if you can’t remember when - or how much of it - you took.
-That makes it harder to forget your meds or double dose, and means you can avoid any unnecessary side effects too.
+One way to avoid accidentally taking your seizure medication twice is to use a seizure diary app.
+With the Epsy app, you can record each time you took your ASM, and double check later on if you can’t remember when - or how much of it - you took.

 Share article